CHRISTMAS IN NEW YORK //YOUR ULTIMATE GUIDE TO A MAGICAL VISIT

 • Serendipity 3: Get out of the cold and head inside this adorable shop for a Frozen hot chocolate.
 Reservations required and fill up quickly in December.

 • Juniors Cheesecake: The tallest, creamiest cheesecake I’ve ever had.
 They are huge and you can get one to split.
+Lines can get very long to sit down, we just go up to counter and get some to go.

 • Levain Cookies: If you’re a cookie lover, take some of these home.